Skip to main content

 Indian

-After a day of museum-hopping, make your way to Thanal Indian Tavern, just a few blocks off of the Benjamin Franklin Parkway.
-The restaurant has unique twists on Indian favorites like naan (but filled with coriander spiced crab meat) and tandoori chicken wings.
-Other can’t-miss dishes include goat biryani, gobi manchurian (cauliflower in a spicy and tangy sauce) and okra curry.
-They’ve also got tons of vegetarian and vegan options for plant-based diners, sweet lassi drinks and desserts.
-Oh, and did we mention they have a lunch buffet?
+The restaurant has interesting twists on Indian favorites like naan (but filled with coriander-spiced crab meat) and tandoori chicken wings.
+Other can’t-miss dishes include goat biryani, gobi manchurian (cauliflower in a spicy and tangy sauce), and okra curry.

 Where: Thanal Indian Tavern, 1939 Arch Street, Philadelphia, PA